PavanRangani/docs/docs/prd/legal-entities/browse-legal-entities-of-any-family.md

     - For `Trust` , It show one extra column `Termination Notes`.
 - When no records available then show a message `No {Types name} Available`.
   - For e.g If `Foundation` has no records, show a message `No Foundation Available`.
-    - For `Deceased/Terminated ` tab , show this `No Records Available` message if records are not available.
+    - For `Deceased/Terminated ` tab , show this `No Records Found` message if records are not available.
 - On click of vertmore action, dialog opens according to that action.
   - On click of `Deceased` & `Terminate`.
 [See this](../legal-entities/deceased-terminated-legal-entity.md#browse-legal-entities-of-any-family)
   - On click of `Undo Terminate`& `Undo Deceased`.
 [See this](../legal-entities/deceased-terminated-legal-entity.md#browse-legal-entities-of-any-family)